functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 Now that we have Serverless Framework configured with our NestJS handlers, we need to wire up some NX targets to actually run our Serverless Framework commands in NX's task runner system.

-We will replace the `serve` target that was generated with NestJS and introduce a new `deploy` target.
+We will replace the `serve` target that was generated with NestJS and introduce a new `deploy` target in each project's `project.json`.

-In each project's `project.json` modify the `targets` object to look something like this:
+### project.json Example
 ```json
 {
  ...